dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 Introduction for using CNN for object detection gave rise to whole new networks and kept pushing the boundary of state-of-the-art detectors.
 Quickly after OverFeat, Grishick et al proposed a method where they used selective search to extract 2000 regions which they called "region proposals" (regions with high probability of containing objects).
 Hence the name, Regions with CNN features, [R-CNN](https://arxiv.org/pdf/1311.2524.pdf).
 They perform classification and regression on these 2000 region proposals.
 This result improved the previous result set by Overfeat on ILSVRC2013 detection dataset of 24.3% to 31.4%, an astounding 30% improvement.
 Let's analyse the steps used in the algorithm:

-- Extract possible objects using a region proposal method (the most popular one being Selective Search).
+- Extract possible objects using a region proposal method (the most popular one being Selective Search) to some fixed size
-- Extract features from each region using a CNN.
+- Extract features from each region using a CNN
-- Classify each region with SVMs.
+- Classify each region with SVMs (using hinge loss)
-- Also using same extracted features, predict the location of objects using regression model.
+- Predict offset loss to correct the prediction values of location produced in region proposal stage (using least square l2 loss)

 <p align="center">
 <img src='/images/object_detection/rcnn.png'/>